Zach Eflin: Prospect (2015–2017)

 On December 18, 2014, the Padres traded Eflin, Joe Wieland, and Yasmani Grandal to the Los Angeles Dodgers in exchange for all-star outfielder Matt Kemp, Tim Federowicz, and cash.
 Less than 24 hours later, Eflin came to the Phillies with Tom Windle from the Los Angeles Dodgers in a trade that moved Jimmy Rollins, the longest-tenured athlete in all of Philadelphia sports, the Phillies' all-time hits leader, and the face of the franchise for more than a decade, to Los Angeles.
 The trade was the first move in what Phillies general manager Rubén Amaro Jr. characterized an "arduous rebuilding process", The Phillies had zeroed in on Eflin on the advice of Gorman Heimueller, a former Phillies instructor working in the Padres organization, who said that Eflin "had a lead-pipe sinker and the makings to pitch at the top of a rotation once he could master the slider."
 During spring training in 2021, Eflin—the last player acquired during Amaro's 2015 rebuilding efforts still to be in the Phillies organization—reflected on the trade as a turning point for his career, noting that the moment made it feel "like someone wanted me more."

 After Baseball America named him the fourth-best prospect in the Phillies minor league system prior to the 2015 season, the Phillies invited Eflin to spring training as a non-roster player before assigning him to the Class AA Reading Fightin Phils.
 Eflin spent the 2015 season in the Eastern League as part of a starting rotation that included top Phillies prospects Aaron Nola, Jesse Biddle, Ben Lively, and Windle, the anticipated cornerstones of a new Phillies pitching staff.
-He finished the 2015 season with an 8–6 record with a 3.69 ERA and a 1.21 WHIP (tied for ninth in the league), with 68 strikeouts in 131 2/3 innings pitched.
+He finished the 2015 season with an 8–6 record with a 3.69 ERA and a 1.21 walks plus hits per inning pitched (tied for ninth in the league), with 68 strikeouts in 131 2/3 innings pitched.
 He was the April 12 Eastern League Pitcher of the Week, and a mid-season Eastern League All Star.
 After the season, he pitched for Team USA in the 2015 Pan American Games, which won the silver medal.
 2015 marked the first time Eflin would work with catcher Andrew Knapp, with whom he developed a strong rapport that lasted once both reached the major leagues; although Knapp has been the Phillies' backup catcher, he often plays when Eflin pitches, and Eflin has recorded better statistics with Knapp behind the plate than other Phillies' catchers.
 Eflin has said of Knapp, "Sometimes, I feel like he knows me better than myself ...
 A great thing about Knappy is he cares a lot more about the pitch calling and defensive catching than he does hitting.
-I’m not saying he doesn’t care about hitting, but his main goal is to be a catcher that pitchers trust."
+I'm not saying he doesn't care about hitting, but his main goal is to be a catcher that pitchers trust."